Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 ## Download the data file and libraries for the demo
 Duration: 10

-The demo uses the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset and libraries from the [CoreNLP project](https://stanfordnlp.github.io/CoreNLP/).
+This demo uses the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset and libraries from the [CoreNLP project](https://stanfordnlp.github.io/CoreNLP/).

-Since the user-defined functions in the demo execute in Snowflake, you will need to upload the JAR files for these libraries to an internal stage to make them available to Snowflake.
-You will also need to upload the dataset to a stage, where your demo will access the data.
+Because the user-defined functions in the demo execute in Snowflake, you have to upload the JAR files for these libraries to an internal stage to make them available to Snowflake.
+You  also need to upload the dataset to a stage, where the demo will access the data.

-1. Go to the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) page and click the Download link to download the ZIP archive containing the dataset.
+1. Go to the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) page and click **Download** to download the ZIP archive containing the dataset.

-1. Unzip the `training.1600000.processed.noemoticon.csv` from the `archive.zip` file that you downloaded:
+1. Unzip `training.1600000.processed.noemoticon.csv` from the `archive.zip` file that you downloaded.

 1. [Download version 3.6.0 of the CoreNLP libraries](https://nlp.stanford.edu/software/stanford-corenlp-full-2015-12-09.zip).

 1. Unzip the libraries from the `stanford-corenlp-full-2015-12-09.zip` file that you downloaded.

-1. In your `sfguide-snowpark-demo` directory, create a `tempfiles` directory for the data and JAR files (e.g. `mkdir files_to_upload`).
+1. In your `sfguide-snowpark-demo` directory, create a `tempfiles` directory for the data and JAR files (for example: `mkdir files_to_upload`).

-1. Copy the following file extracted from `archive.zip` to your `sfguide-snowpark-demo/files_to_upload/` directory.
+1. Copy the following file extracted from `archive.zip` to your `sfguide-snowpark-demo/files_to_upload/` directory:

    - `training.1600000.processed.noemoticon.csv`

-1. Copy the following file extracted from `stanford-corenlp-full-2015-12-09.zip` to your `sfguide-snowpark-demo/files_to_upload/` directory.
+1. Copy the following files extracted from `stanford-corenlp-full-2015-12-09.zip` to your `sfguide-snowpark-demo/files_to_upload/` directory.

    - `stanford-corenlp-3.6.0.jar`